vryzhov/COSC416-2024/lab6/README.md

 ### Step 3.
 Identify top 5 peers using kNN node similarity algorithm

 The results of kNN algorithm will be written to the graph (not to the projection "Peer") in the form of new relationship "PEER" between "Users" with the property _score_ that indicate the strength of similarity between connected User nodes.
 This is a float number.
 I am going to use Top 5 peers.
+Note t

 ```sql